hashobject/blog.hashobject.com/resources/posts/20130603-clojure-webapp-with-https-support-on-amazon-beanstalk.md

 There is a nice article in Amazon [docs](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/configuring-https.html) about how to add HTTPS support for your Beanstalk application.

-Basically there are 2 main steps:

-  * upload your SSL certificate using command: `iam-servercertupload -b server.crt -k ssl.key -s server`.
-You will get Amazon Resource name for your certificate similar to `arn:aws:iam::123456789012:server-certificate/cert`.
+You need to upload your SSL certificate using command `iam-servercertupload -b server.crt -k ssl.key -s server` You will get Amazon Resource name for your certificate similar to `arn:aws:iam::123456789012:server-certificate/cert`

-  * edit configuration for your Beanstalk app.
+After uploading SSL certificate you need to edit configuration for your Beanstalk app.
 In the "Load balancer" section specify:

-    ```
-      Secure listener port: 443
+  * Secure listener port: 443
-      Protocol: HTTPS
+  * Protocol: HTTPS
-      SSL Certiificate ID: Amazon Resource name that you received after certificate upload.
+  * SSL Certiificate ID: Amazon Resource name that you received after certificate upload.
-    ```

 ## Conclusion